 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Fees are due at each session and payable by cash:
+Fees are due at the start of each session and payable by BACS transfer:

 - Introductory Session - 50 minutes - £30.00

 - Subsequent Weekly Sessions - 50 minutes - £50.00